Suraweera1235/Suraweera1235.github.io/README.md

 <div id="about"></div>

 ## About Me
-Passionate Computer Science student with interests in Cyber Security, AI, and Machine Learning...
+I'm a dedicated Computer Science student at University of Sri Jayewardenepura, deeply enthusiastic about the world of coding and technology.

 ---